C-65

 Independent Investigation

-If negotiated resolution fails or is inappropriate, a qualified, neutral third-party investigator must be jointly appointed to conduct a formal investigation.
+If negotiated resolution fails, a qualified, neutral third-party investigator must be jointly appointed to conduct a formal investigation.

 📊